lindenlab/caddy-s3-proxy/README.md

 ```
 In this example a web request of *http://www.nysite.com/results/myresults.csv* would request a key from the S3 bucket of */myresults.csv*.
 Whereas, if the uri directive was not present it would would request */results/myresults.csv*.

+## Examples you can play with

+In the examples directory is an example of using the s3proxy with localstack.
+Localstack contains a working version of S3 you can use for local development.

+Check out the examples [here](examples/LOCALSTACK_EXAMPLE.md).